Looking for skilled food and beverage labour? Start thinking long term

 2. Emphasize job security

-Even if there is a second wave of the coronavirus, food manufacturing is a growth sector in the long-term, and this offers employment stability.
+Food manufacturing is a growth sector in the long-term, and this offers employment stability.
+Point this out to potential new employees and new hires.

 He recommends changing approaches to human resources management, such as looking at things like starting salaries.
-Claessens suggests making them more attractive to recruit and keep good talent and to be a leader in the marketplace (linking back to the first objective).
+Claessens suggests making them more attractive to recruit and keep good talent and to be a marketplace leader (linking back to the first objective).

 Claessens says he has clients who always want to negotiate the best possible deal.
 He believes such tactics do not work in the medium term because when people move on to seek employment elsewhere in the food sector, the replacement costs for employees are higher than the savings.

-He adds that when his company posts a position in search of skilled personnel, they put forward the strengths and advantages of the position and the enterprise to attract top talent.
+He adds that when his company searches for skilled personnel, they put forward the strengths and advantages of the position and company to attract top talent.
 He recommends that processors get a plan in place and start marketing their human resource strengths.

-“You have to think about the long-term, Claessens says, not only the next three months.”
+“You have to think about the long-term,” Claessens says.

 Article by: Hugh Maynard